cloudflare/cloudflare-docs/content/magic-transit/_partials/tunnel-health/_tunnel-health-checks.md

 Tunnel health checks monitor the status of the {{<glossary-tooltip term_id="GRE tunnel">}}Generic Routing Encapsulation (GRE){{</glossary-tooltip>}} and {{<glossary-tooltip term_id="IPsec tunnel">}}IPsec{{</glossary-tooltip>}} tunnels that route traffic from Cloudflare to your origin network. $2 relies on health checks to steer traffic to the best available routes.

-During onboarding, you [specify the tunnel endpoints]($4) the tunnel probes originating from Cloudflare’s global network will target.
+During onboarding, you [specify the tunnel endpoints]($4) the tunnel probes originating from Cloudflare's global network will target.

 Tunnel health check results are exposed [via API](/analytics/graphql-api/tutorials/querying-magic-transit-tunnel-healthcheck-results/).
 These results are aggregated from individual health check results done on Cloudflare servers.